Images Depicted Range in Maturity & Container Size

-Jade Pothos Plants for Sale Online
+Jade Pothos for Sale Online

 Jade Pothos plants have solid green tear-shaped leaves that cascade over the side of pots.
 For that reason, Pothos does well in hanging baskets or plant stands where the foliage can vine freely, covering space other plants can't.
-The other name for Pothos is Devil's Ivy because it is so difficult to kill, and that's precisely what makes it an excellent houseplant for beginners.

 Pothos is on NASA's Clean Air Plant List because it removes formaldehyde, xylene, and benzene from the air.
 This plant does best in bright, indirect light and likes the soil to stay slightly moist, and will gladly accept a missed watering here or there.
 Pothos are incredibly easy to take care of and are pretty rewarding houseplants.

-Jade pothos plants are sometimes referred to as Devils Ivy because it is almost impossible to kill and it stays green even when kept in the dark.
+Jade pothos plants are sometimes referred to as Devil's Ivy because it is almost impossible to kill and it stays green even when kept in the dark.

 |Mature Height:||6 to 8 Inches|

 |Uses:||Best in hanging baskets or plant stands to cascade|

 Be sure to read our planting instructions to ensure a healthy and happy plant for years to come!